- Mavrodaphni - Red Greek Wine

-- A truly remarkable, luscious, fullbodied dessert wine produced from the Mavrodaphne grape which grows in the vineyards overlooking the gulf of Patras.
+- A truly remarkable, luscious, fullbodied dessert wine produced from the Mavrodaphni grape which grows in the vineyards overlooking the gulf of Patra.

 - Wine of Greece